 Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

-The simple answer is, YES, the high temperature in dryers (between 39o C to 51o C) will kill bed bugs, their nymph, and eggs – especially when the exposure is for over 30 minutes.
+YES’s simple answer is that the high temperature in dryers (between 39o C to 51o C) will kill bed bugs, nymphs, and eggs – especially when the exposure is for over 30 minutes.

 Let’s get into the details.
 Related: Pictures of Bed Bugs

 Does Dryer Kill Bed Bugs?
 Keenly Laundering Items

 1. Sorting – Select bed bug-infested clothes according to:

 2. Fabrics – Cotton, wool, linen, nylon synthetic, etc.

 4. Vacuum – Next, vacuum your bed bug-infested clothes.
 However, attach a crevice tool on your vacuum machine to suck or capture the visible bed bugs and their eggs on the fabric or in crevices and cracks.
 This prevents crawling of bed bugs from finding their ways into the washing machine’s compartment or dryer before it is turned on.

 5. Loading – Feed one type of fabric directly into the dryer at a time- this is done if you do not need to wash your clothes first.
 NB: Consider fabrics’ drying temperature guide.